Find the Best Champagne and Bubbly on Any Budget

 12. Salon Blanc de Blancs Vintage Brut Champagne

-The Champagne brands listed are to get you started and represent mostly large, well-distributed wines that are available in most markets.
+The Champagne brands listed are to get you started and represent mostly large, well-distributed wines available in most markets.
 So, keep searching!

 Sources